pub trait WidgetExt:

 on an already focused widget

-is allowed, should not have an effect, and return true
+is allowed, should not have an effect, and return true.

 §Returns

-if focus is now inside @self.
+true if focus is now inside @self

 Sourcefn has_css_class(&self, css_class: &str) -> bool